doug-h-rice/virtual-multicomp/README.md

 ## 6809 virtual Multicomp

-A version for 6809 is included.
+A version for 6809 is included in the folder 6809.
 See comments in files.

 These three files builds a virtualMulticomp for 6809.
 Download the ROMS from the suggested sites.